Your coloured bins are used as follows:

 - Plastic bottles, pots, tubs and trays (excluding any black plastic which cannot currently be recycled)

 - Empty aerosols

 - Tinfoil and foil trays

 - Glass jars and bottles

-Batteries including AA and AAA cells, button batteries, size C and D and any laptop or mobile battery.
-Please however put batteries in a clear plastic bag and tie to your blue bin lid.
-Do not put inside the blue bin.
+Batteries must not be put inside the blue bin but are collected for recycling.
+Put batteries including AA and AAA cells, button batteries, size C and D and any laptop or mobile battery in a clear plastic bag and tie to your blue bin lid.

 - Clothes, textiles or shoes (take to charity shops or clothing banks)